© Martinmark | Dreamstime.com

 Oral appliances, which hold the mandible in a protruded position during sleep, are increasingly used for mild to moderate sleep apnea symptoms, as well as in more severe patients who are unable to tolerate or refuse CPAP.
 Although oral devices generally do not work as well as CPAP in reducing the actual number of episodes and increasing oxygen, they do help with sleep apnea symptoms and increase energy in sleep apnea patients.
 Studies have found that overall improvements and outcomes seem comparable with both types of treatment.

-Other Sleep Apnea Treatments
+Natural Sleep Apnea Remedies

 - Healthy Diet and Exercise